gilberto-lizarraga/MobileDemoApp/README.md

-# MobileDemoApp
+# JavaAppium2024
-Framework to work on QA Mobile Automation  Challenge
+Project to practice automation with java appium using POM with page factory